 - Use your brand name 90% of the time in the anchor text

 Include your keyword in the title and once in the body of the article

-If guest posting is not your thing you could offer a link to your content to replace a dead link of the same topic on another site.
+If guest posting or using a guest posting service is not your thing you could offer a link to your content to replace a dead link of the same topic on another site.
 You can also offer up an infographic with a link back to your content on an existing article on another site which is relevant to your keyword.

 If all of that is beyond you, hire an SEO service that is good at guest posting high quality and original work.
 I have a hit rate of around 1 in 5, meaning for every five sites I approach, I usually score one guest post.

 It’s not that I am overly spectacular at outreach – or guest posting.
 It’s just that practise makes.. well, makes you at least average in the guest post batting department.

 One more thing to really make your keyword research pay off.

 If you have built a number of guest posts, infographics or other content, why not boost their link value by linking to them?